 Between the sea and the sky that frame Hong Kong’s iconic skyline, the natural world and human innovation unite in a spectacular two-act tale.
 By day, the emerald-hued hills assume the central role, but as evening falls the organic landscape takes a bow, allowing the dazzling glass-and-steel chorus to emerge as the stars of the show, and never is the performance more spectacular than during the nightly.

-Whether observed from the water’s edge along Tsim Sha Tsui Promenade, or enjoyed in a more intimate setting perched above the city in a sky-high restaurant, the 8pm start time is always met with eager anticipation.
-This fact is not lost on Sydney-based Richard Lindsay, the founder of creative design agency Artists in Motion, who was part of the team tasked with redesigning the world’s largest permanent lighting and music show in 2017, 14 years after it first illuminated Victoria Harbour.
+Whether observed from the water’s edge along Victoria Harbour., or enjoyed in a more intimate setting perched above the city in a sky-high restaurant, the 8pm start time is always met with eager anticipation.
+This fact is not lost on Sydney-based Richard Lindsay, the founder of creative design agency Artists in Motion, who was part of the team tasked with redesigning the world’s largest permanent lighting and music show in 2017, 14 years after it first illuminated

 To ensure that auditory harmony was achieved, Artists in Motion enlisted the help of Berlin-based composer Christian Steinhäuser, along with more than 100 musicians, including the Hong Kong Philharmonic Orchestra.
 “We had always intended to include local musicians as we felt the music needed to speak to the people of the city, its culture and its relationship with the iconic harbour,” says Lindsay.